Your Fancy Honey Might Not Actually Be Honey

 Who's going to drive that overhaul is an outstanding question.
 One person who wants to step up and do the job is Mitch Weinberg, a former lawyer who started a food fraud investigation company, Inscatech, over a decade ago.
 Weinberg got involved in food fraud after being extremely sick in China during the melamine crisis.
 Melamine is a chemical sometimes used to make plates and utensils, and was found in Chinese milk (and many frozen desserts).
 Milk products had been thinned with water for profit, and the melamine falsely boosted the milk’s protein content so its dilution could escape detection.

-Through Inscatech, he was exposed to the world of honey adulteration, met Gawenis and Heitzinger, and now wants to dedicate his time and expertise to create a new honey certification process—but one that actually tests honey, he said.
+Through Inscatech, he was exposed to the world of honey adulteration, and now wants to dedicate his time and expertise to his new honey certification process—one that actually tests honey, he said.

 Weinberg's plan is to conduct unannounced forensics audits, where he’ll show up at the beekeepers to look at the hives, the way the honey is being collected, go through the documentation, and take samples to send to Gawenis for NMR testing.
 As he does with Inscatech, he'd also have covert operatives on the ground in Asia, South America, or India to make sure that what's happening at factories is on the up and up.